DOOM BOOM: BOLLYWOOD HORROR FROM THE RAMSAY BROTHERS

 TUESDAY, MARCH 18 – 10 PM

-In 1984’s breakthrough hit PURANA MANDIR, the Ramsays found their monster in Anirudh Agarwal, a six-foot-five civil engineer with a pituitary tumor and a face seemingly carved out of granite.
-“They didn’t even need to put make-up on me,” he would later reflect to the BBC.
-Agarwal returns here for his other great Ramsay monster role, as a caped and fanged bat demon fed a steady diet of maidens by a coven of familiars.
-Like all Dracula stories a meditation on taboo desire and repression, much of BANDH DARWAZA is given over to a love triangle, between a temptress — who had been promised to the demon before her conception by her infertile mother — and the couple she tries to come between, even intruding on their love duets.
+In their 1984 breakthrough hit PURANA MANDIR, the Ramsays found their monster in Anirudh Agarwal, a six-foot-five civil engineer with a pituitary tumor and a face seemingly carved out of granite.
+“They didn’t even need to put make-up on me,” he would reflect to the BBC.
+Agarwal returns here for his other great Ramsay monster role: a caped and fanged bat demon fed a steady diet of maidens by a coven of familiars.
+Like all Dracula stories, BANDH DARWAZA is a meditation on taboo desire and repression, much of it given over to a love triangle between a temptress (promised to the demon before her conception by her infertile mother) and the couple she tries to come between, even intruding on their love duets.